invke/rails-firebase-remote-config/README.md

 | qa          | false       | true  | true       |
 | production  | false       | false | true       |

-*Current environments down the left VS the value in the config along the top.*
+*Current environments down the left VS the release stages along the top.*

 Alternatively, if you wanted to release to specific environments instead of progressing through them, you can return an array of the exact environment(s) that you want it released on.